 By Nancy Armitage

-It was highly unusual that Arabella was in Paris especially during the holidays: Christmas & New Years Eve and Day.
-Mrs. Huntington loved Christmas & they were usually in New York City at Christmas time.
+It was highly unusual that Arabella was in Paris especially during the holidays: Christmas & New Years Eve and New Year’s Day.
+Mrs. Huntington loved Christmas & the Huntington Family was usually in New York City at Christmas time.
 By the ship’s document, dated in January 13, 1904, we come to the conclusion that Huntingtons had enjoyed Christmas of 1903 in Paris.

 French Punch or Parisian Punch (1918)

 This flavorful French punch was served aboard Cunard ships & in Parisian hotels.
 This recipe was adapted from a book: Richard Bond’s Ships Steward’s Handbook, 1918. (one of Mr. H.E.
-Huntington’s rare books).
+Huntington’s rare books at the Huntington Library, San Marino, CA).
 This recipe had 2 lbs. sugar which I omitted, because there is enough sugar in the orange juice.
 Season to taste.

 1 qt. orange juice